 Arkwright Scholars Workshop

-This was the sixth workshop for Arkwright Scholars on the uses of the optical microscope, held as before in the Angela Marmont Centre in the Natural History Museum in London.
-The Arkwright Engineering Scholarships are awarded by The Smallpeice Trust and support students through their A Levels or Scottish Highers and provide financial assistance to help them pursue engineering, computing or technical design at university or through a higher-level apprenticeship.
-The Scholarships are sponsored by industrial companies, universities, charitable trusts, trade associations, professional engineering institutions, the Armed Services, Worshipful Companies, industry regulators or personal donors.
-Quekett members Lisa Ashby, Pam Hamer, Chris Thomas, Dennis Fullwood, Paul Smith and Alan Wood assisted at the workshop.
-Tricia York and Tessa O’Shea from the Trust came to observe but couldn’t resist looking through the microscopes.
+This was the seventh face-to-face workshop for Arkwright Scholars on the uses of the optical microscope, held as before in the Angela Marmont Centre in the Natural History Museum in London.
+The Arkwright Engineering Scholarships support students through their A Levels or Scottish Highers and encourage them pursue engineering, computing or technical design at university or through a higher-level apprenticeship.
+The Scholarships are sponsored by industrial companies, universities, charitable trusts, trade associations, professional institutions, the Armed Services, Worshipful Companies, industry regulators or personal donors.
+Quekett members Pam Hamer and Chris Thomas led the workshop, assisted by Paul Smith, Danny Ferri and Alan Wood.
+Sarah Casey from the Smallpeice Trust came to observe.

 Solvay had kindly provided some real materials for the Scholars to examine, including climbing drum peel test coupons (aluminium skin bonded to aluminium honeycomb with blue adhesive), carbon tooling laminate (layers of glass fibre fabric, carbon fibre fabric and resin) and samples of paint from the bonnet of a BMW car.